iongradea/42_roger-skyline-1/README.md

 		It is necessary to configure a port forwarding to the IP of the machine (ip a) on a specific port <br />
 		to connect it to the network (external) <br />
 - Bridged : it is added to the network of the machines and can be connected with ssh to the IP of the machine <br />

+=> annex : to configure mail server, allow access with iptables to one of the ports for SMTP, IMAP, POP etc. <br />
+			configure a mail server listening on these ports <br />

 => Sources docs :<br />
 https://www.digitalocean.com/community/tutorials/how-to-set-up-a-firewall-using-iptables-on-ubuntu-14-04 <br />